Is it realistic not to get reconstruction surgery?

-In the research above, from the Archives of orthopaedic and trauma surgery, none of the studies mentions stem cells or blood platelets as remedy for knee instability.
+In the acl tear treatment research above, from the Archives of orthopaedic and trauma surgery, none of the studies mentions stem cells or blood platelets as remedy for knee instability or anterior knee pain or ACL injury.
 Researchers have noted that these biological factors influence the healing process as local intraligamentous cytokines (healing growth factors within the ligament) and by mainly cell repair mechanisms controlled by stem cells or progenitor cells (a cell that can morph itself into something else that aids in repair).
 The researchers conclude: “Understanding the mechanisms of this regeneration process and the cells involved may pave the way for novel, less invasive and biology-based strategies for ACL repair.”

 Soccer players were not ready to return from ACL reconstruction

-A May 2021 paper (10) suggested that while the effects of exercise on anterior knee laxity and anterior knee stiffness have been documented in healthy participants, only limited evidence has been provided for athletes cleared to return to sports after anterior cruciate ligament (ACL) reconstruction (ACLR).
+A May 2021 paper (12) suggested that while the effects of exercise on anterior knee laxity and anterior knee stiffness have been documented in healthy participants, only limited evidence has been provided for surgically treated patients (athletes) cleared to return to sports after anterior cruciate ligament (ACL) reconstruction (ACLR).
 The purpose of this study then was to to determine if 45 minutes of a soccer match simulation lead to acute (beneficial) changes in anterior knee laxity and anterior knee stiffness in soccer players returning to sport within 12 months after ACLR.
 The researchers thought that the reconstructed knee of the ACLR group would exhibit an “altered” response to sport-specific exercise.
 Altered meaning less successful.

 - A total of 13 soccer players cleared to return to sport after ACLR and 13 healthy control soccer players were recruited for the study.